 Minnesota industrial giant 3M, one of the world’s largest manufacturing companies, recently admitted that it had been selling defective earplugs to the military and others for over 10 years.
 3M’s Combat Arms Earplugs were one of the most popular and widely used protective earplugs on the market.

 Over that time period, literally thousands, maybe hundreds of thousands of military personnel used the Combat Arms Earplugs daily.
 They used them on the assumption that the foam earplugs were protecting their ears from the damaging effects of high-level noise exposure.
-But it seems clear that the noise reduction rating of these earplugs was not what our soldiers had every right to expect that they were.
+But the noise reduction rating of these earplugs was not what our soldiers had every right to expect that they were.

 Unfortunately, the earplugs were not shaped correctly for this and often became loose or “unsealed” shortly after being inserted.
 This design flaw rendered them mostly ineffective at protecting the ear from loud noise damage.
 Most users never realized the problem and exposed themselves to extreme noise levels thinking their Combat Arms Earplugs were protecting them.
 3M was apparently well aware of the issue from the beginning but never disclosed it to the military or the public.

 Many veterans or current service members who relied on the defective earplugs for protection are now suffering from tinnitus – a chronic ringing in the ears which impairs hearing.
-Their tinnitus is a direct result of the undisclosed design defect in the Combat Arms Earplugs.
+Their tinnitus directly results from the undisclosed design defect in the 3M earplugs.
 In some cases, the tinnitus is so severe that the individual’s hearing is almost fully impaired.

 Lack of Instructions